 Eva hoped to use most of her inheritance to buy out Eric’s share.
 The mediator advised her to talk to an accountant first.
 She needed to consider what the tax effects would be of selling off such a large share of her investment.
 She might also want to compare the effects of using the investment funds with other potential options, such as refinancing.
 Eva agreed to do this before the next session.

 The mediator then told them that since Eric’s retirement account is a defined benefit plan, they would likely need to consider different options for handling payments, even if they agreed that each of them is entitled to 50%.
 Defined benefit plans provide monthly payments upon retirement based on predetermined formulas.
 The formulas take into account factors such as age, years of employment and salary.
 Before retirement, an actuary can estimate the value.
 If Eric and Eva want to divide the account, they will need a Qualified Domestic Relations Order (QDRO).
 QDROs are complicated and must be handled by an experienced QDRO attorney.
 The mediator suggested that both parties discuss the account with their attorneys.
 They could then decide what kind of expert assistance they would need to be sure it was properly handled.

 Because Eric and Eva had several complicated financial issues, it took them three mediation sessions to fully resolve them.
 At that point, however, they were ready to finalize their divorce.

 Are you interested in talking to one of our experienced mediators about how to address financial issues in your own divorce mediation?
-Contact us today for a free consultation.
+Contact us today for an initial consultation.